peachypal/monty/final project.md

-This program is designed to ask its users to determine the 'adequacy' of five given sentences, where every sentence has a mistake in case agreement.
+This program is designed to ask its users to determine the 'adequacy' of five given sentences, where every sentence has a mistake in it.
 The main idea is to find out in what sentences users fail to identify these mistakes the most.

 The program then saves the answers, and creates a bar plot based on the acquired information.
 The plot displays the amount of all users' incorrect answers (y-axis) given for each sentence (x-axis).